Publication 939 (12/2018), General Rule for Pensions and Annuities

 Example.

-Joe's wife died while she was still employed and, as her beneficiary, he began receiving an annuity of $147 per month.
+Joe's spouse died while still employed and, as the beneficiary, he began receiving an annuity of $147 per month.
 In figuring the taxable part, Joe elects to use Tables V through VIII.
-The cost of the contract was $7,938, consisting of the sum of his wife's net contributions, adjusted for any refund feature.
+The cost of the contract was $7,938, consisting of the sum of his spouse's net contributions, adjusted for any refund feature.
 His expected return as of the annuity starting date is $35,280 (age 65, multiple of 20.0 × $1,764 annual payment).
 The exclusion percentage is $7,938 ÷ $35,280, or 22.5%.
 During the year, he received 11 monthly payments of $147, or $1,617.
 Of this amount, 22.5% × $147 × 11 ($363.83) is tax free as a return of cost and the balance of $1,253.17 is taxable.

 Later, because of a cost-of-living increase, his annuity payment was increased to $166 per month, or $1,992 a year (12 × $166).
 The tax-free part is still only 22.5% of the annuity payments as of the annuity starting date (22.5% × $147 × 12 = $396.90 for a full year).
 The increase of $228 ($1,992 − $1,764 (12 × $147)) is fully taxable.